RugbyClubRanks/rugbyclubranks.github.io/projections/2026-03-21-SaitamaWildKnights_V_BlackRamsTokyo.md

 layout: page
 title: Saitama Wild Knights V Black Rams Tokyo on 2026/03/21
 date: 2026-03-21
-categories: "Japan Rugby League One 25/26" match review
+categories: rugby "Japan Rugby League One 25/26" match review
 ---
 # Saitama Wild Knights V Black Rams Tokyo on 2026/03/21

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Saitama Wild Knights to win by 5.62.
+This club model is currently predicting Saitama Wild Knights to win by 5.34.

-Our Over/Under is 46.5 - and combined with the spread above, we have a predicted scoreline of 26 to 20
+Our Over/Under is 46.5 - and combined with the spread above, we have a predicted scoreline of 26 to 21

 Each club has a rating and a rating deviation (similar to a Glicko rating), and expected performances can be generated.
 This allows for simulated matches and spreads like the ones below.
 ## Projected Performances - Club Model